-For parallel merging, however, we need to solve another problem: the merge ranges within the blocks in RAM must be limited to items smaller than (or equal to) the smallest item still in EM, since otherwise the PQ invariant may be violated.
+For parallel merging, we need to solve another problem: the merge ranges within the blocks in RAM must be limited to items smaller than the smallest item still in EM, since otherwise the PQ invariant may be violated.
 To determine the smallest item in EM we reuse the block minima sequences, and build a second tournament tree over them containing the smallest items of the next "loadable" block, not guaranteed to be in RAM (items m_i in Figure 3).
 When performing a parallel multiway merge into the extract buffer, all hinted external blocks are first checked (in order) whether the prefetch is complete, and the tournament tree containing the smallest external items is updated.
 The tip then contains $\overline{m} = \min_i m_i$, the overall smallest external item, which serves as merge limit.
-We then use binary search within the loaded blocks of each array and find the largest items smaller than \overline{m} , (or if one sacrifices stability of the PPQ, the largest items smaller or equal to \overline{m} ; if one defines stability appropriately).
+We then use binary search within the loaded blocks of each array and find the largest items smaller than \overline{m} .
 We thus limit the multisequence selection and merge range on each array by \overline{m} .
 Additionally, by using smaller selection ranks during parallel multiway merging one can adapt the total number of elements merged.
 These rank limits enable us to efficiently limit the extract buffer's size and the output size of $bulk_pop(v, k)$ and $bulk_pop_limit(v, L, k)$ operations.
-To limit extraction up to L, we simply use min (L, \overline{m}) as merge limit.
+To limit extraction up to L, we simply use $\min(L, \overline{m})$ as merge limit.

 As with internal arrays, the number of external arrays should be kept small for multiway merge to be efficient.
 One may suspect that merging from EM is I/O bound, however, if the merge output buffers are smaller than the read buffers, then this is obviously not the case.
 Thus, the parallelization bottleneck of refilling the extract buffer or of bulk_pop operations largely depends on the number of arrays.
 We also adapt the number of read buffers (both for prefetching and holding blocks in RAM) dynamically to the number of external arrays.
-Each newly added external array requires at least one additional read buffer, since otherwise one cannot guarantee that the first block is loadable if needed.
+Each newly added external array requires at least one additional read buffer.